matsfranco/flight-tracker-analyzer/README.md

-# flight-tracker-analyzer
+# Flight Tracker Analyzer
-GPX processor to analyze Garmin Flight Activities data
+GPX processor for analyzing flight data with interactive 3D visualization

 ## Overview

-This Python script processes GPX files from Garmin Flight Activities to extract and analyze flight data.
-It provides:
+This Python script processes GPX files to extract and analyze flight data with a focus on interactive visualization.
+Key features:

-- 3D trajectory visualization with elevation scaling
+- **Interactive 3D trajectory visualization** with dynamic time-based segmentation
-- Horizontal speed calculation in knots (nautical miles per hour)
-- Vertical speed calculation in ft/min (feet per minute)
+- **Synchronized multi-chart display** with elevation, vertical speed, and ground speed over time
+- **Time range navigation** with range slider and synchronized zooming/panning
-- Flight area measurements in nautical miles (NM)
+- **Aviation standard units** - speeds in knots, vertical rates in ft/min, distances in nautical miles
-- Elevation data in feet (ft)
+- **Elevation scaling** for better visualization of altitude changes
+- **Dynamic 3D markers** that move with time range selections
-- Comprehensive flight statistics using aviation standard units
+- **Comprehensive flight statistics** using aviation standard units

 ## Installation